The Eastside’s hub with a booming commercial core and many residence options

 Venues like the Meydenbauer Center, the Bellevue Arts Museum, and the KidsQuest Children’s Museum are all great stops for people of all ages.
 And, for a throwback to Bellevue’s early days, don’t miss the Mercer Slough Blueberry Farm, where you can pick all of the fresh berries you want for a ridiculously cheap price.

 There are plenty of much-buzzed-about restaurants to bring to your attention.
 In Lincoln Square, Din Tai Fung, a world-famous Taiwanese place that specializes in dumplings, opened late in 2010.
 Several popular eateries that first made their homes in Seattle have moved to the east side, too: Black Bottle ‘gastropub’, Purple Café and Wine Bar, Wild Ginger (Asian fusion), El Gaucho steakhouse, Blue C Sushi, Boom Noodle, and Top Pot Doughnuts to name a few (OK, to name a lot).

 Bellevue knows how to design a park, too.
 Take Kelsey Creek Park, for example.
-With its two historic barns, classes and tours for kids and adults, and even farm animals grazing about.
+With its two historic barns, classes and tours for kids and adults, and even farm animals grazing about it’s a great farm oasis in the middle of a bustling city.
 Of course, there are the standard hiking and walking trails and places for picnics.
 Then there’s Bellevue Downtown Park with its manicured expanse of lawn, waterfall feature, and the skyscrapers of downtown as a backdrop.